-But First, Let’s Learn a Bit About Aruba
+But First, A Bit About Aruba

 Aruba’s waterfront is layered in hues of blue.
 It is so vibrant and beautiful that it looks like you are staring at a picture, even in person.
 I often wonder if there are enough names for the shades of blue even to name each color in these beautiful waters.